 After the hike take the road back towards the visitor center.
 Stop at any viewpoints you choose.
 You won’t be coming back this way if you plan to do everything in one day.
 You can even do all of them if you prefer.

-Take a stop at the visitor center.
-Ask about conditions and anything you may be of interest.
-Grab the national park stamp if that’s your thing.
-Take a quick stop at the Tomichi Point overlook on the drive back out of the park.
+Stop at the visitor center.
+Ask about conditions and anything else that interests you.
+Grab the National Park stamp if that’s your thing.
+On the drive back out of the park, make a quick stop at the Tomichi Point overlook.

 Lunch

 This is a great time to grab brunch in the city of Montrose.
-We really liked breakfast at the Lighthouse Eatery.
-They are famous for their Green Chili and their portions are generous.
+We liked breakfast at the Lighthouse Eatery.
+They are famous for their Green Chili, and their portions are generous.
 Papa Bear is definitely a big meal.
-They have vegetarian options even for their chili which is great
+They have vegetarian options even for their chili, which is great

 North Rim

-From here take the drive north to the North Rim of Black Canyon of the Gunnison.
-Expect it to take about 90 minutes or so from Montrose.
+From here, take the drive north to the North Rim of Black Canyon of the Gunnison.
+From Montrose, it should take about 90 minutes.

 From the entrance pick either direction.
 I recommend stopping at all the viewpoints as there aren’t that many.
-If you go to to the ranger station, take the hike at least as far as exclamation point.
+If you go to the ranger station, take the hike at least as far as Exclamation Point.
 This was my favorite view of the entire canyon and the best day hike you can do.

-Afterwards and if there’s time drive the road to the end.
+Afterwards, if there’s time drive the road to the end.
 Take in all the viewpoints you can.
 Most are a really quick walk to the overlooks.
-If you have interest or time you can do Deadhorse trail, although skipping it won’t make you feel you missed something special.
+If you have interest or time you can do Deadhorse Trail, although skipping it won’t make you feel you missed something special.

 Where to Stay